petermartens98/GPT4-LangChain-Agents-Research-Web-App/README.md

 # GPT4 LangChain Agents Research Web App
 ### Description
 Python Streamlit web app utilizing OpenAI (GPT4) and LangChain LLM tools with access to Wikipedia, DuckDuckgo Search, and a ChromaDb with previous research embeddings.
-Ultimately delivering a comprehensive research report for a user-specified input, including an introduction, quantitative facts, recent publications, recommended books, and relevant youtube links.
+Ultimately delivering a comprehensive research report for a user-specified input, including an introduction, quantitative facts, as well as relevant publications, books, and youtube links.

 ### V2 Screenshots
 #### Research Generation